MicrosoftDocs/power-platform/power-virtual-agents/guidance/measuring-engagement.md

 ## Understanding conversations and analytics sessions

-> [!IMPORTANT]
-> **A single conversation** between an end-user and a Power Virtual Agents chatbot can generate **one or multiple analytics sessions**. <br> This typically happens when a user has new questions after an initial topic conversation path completed.
+ **A single conversation** between an end-user and a Power Virtual Agents chatbot can generate **one or multiple analytics sessions**.
+This typically happens when a user has new questions after an initial topic conversation path completed.

 > [!NOTE]
-> Analytics sessions and [billed sessions](/power-virtual-agents/preview/analytics-billed-sessions) are distinct concept.
+> Analytics sessions and [billed sessions](/power-virtual-agents/preview/analytics-billed-sessions) are distinct concepts.

 ## Engaged and unengaged analytics sessions